RPCI Volunteers Share 8 Ways to be Inspirational

 Roswell Park volunteers exude compassion and generosity – qualities that impact the lives of our patients and inspire hope and positivity.
 They see every task as an opportunity to extend kindness to those in need.
 Without hesitation, our volunteers offer a helping hand, a warm smile or heart-felt greeting to everyone that walks through the RPCI doors.

-April 6 - 12 marks National Volunteer Appreciation week and a chance to honor our 696 volunteers and their extraordinary efforts.
+Each year, Roswell Park marks National Volunteer Appreciation Week — a chance to honor our 696 volunteers and their extraordinary efforts.
 With over 67,944 hours of service logged this past year, our volunteers are truly an inspiration to all.

 I asked a few of them to share some ways they inspire Roswell Park patients and everyone around them.
 Here’s what they had to say: